thinkerytim/SAS/README.md

 info@thethinkery.net

-What is IProperty?
+What is Intellectual Property?
 ------------------
-IProperty is a Joomla Real Estate component.
-It allows real estate agents to create sophisticated websites with advanced features without programming.
+Intellectual Property (IProperty) is a Joomla Real Estate component.
+It allows real estate agents to create sophisticated websites with advanced features without needing any programming or having to be an expert web designer.

 IProperty is developed by The Thinkery LLC, and can be demo'd at http://iproperty.thethinkery.net.

 What is IProperty SAS?